 Astronaut photograph ISS010-E-13393 was acquired January 15, 2005 with a Kodak 760C digital camera with a 400 mm lens, and is provided by the ISS Crew Earth Observations experiment and the Image Science & Analysis Group, Johnson Space Center.
 The International Space Station Program supports the laboratory to help astronauts take pictures of Earth that will be of the greatest value to scientists and the public, and to make those images freely available on the Internet.
 Additional images taken by astronauts and cosmonauts can be viewed at the NASA/JSC Gateway to Astronaut Photography of Earth.

 Located approximately 50 kilometers northeast of Tehran, Mt.
-Damavand is an impressive stratovolcano that reaches 5,670 meters (18,598 feet) in elevation.
-Part of the Alborz Mountain Range that borders the Caspian Sea to the north, Damavand is a young volcano that has formed mostly during the Holocene Epoch (over approximately the last 10,000 years).
+Damavand is an impressive stratovolcano that reaches 5,628 meters (18,465 feet) in elevation.
+Part of the Alborz Mountain Range that borders the Caspian Sea to the north, Damavand is a young volcano that has formed mostly during the Holocene Epoch (over the past 10,000 years).
 The western flank of the volcano includes solidified lava flows with flow levees—“walls” formed as the side edges of flowing lava cooled rapidly, forming a chute that channeled the hotter, interior lava.
 Two such flows with well-defined levees are highlighted by snow on the mountainside.

 Damavand is the highest peak in Iran and the highest volcano in the Middle East.
 The mountain and its surrounding areas are popular hiking, climbing, and skiing destinations.
 While no historic eruptions of the volcano are recorded, hot springs on the flanks of the volcano and fumaroles (steam vents) in the summit crater suggest that a hot or cooling magma body is still present beneath the volcano.
 This continuing activity, while minor, indicates a dormant rather than extinct volcano.